laxmithapas/capstone/capstone/README.md

 ## License

-This project is for educational/demonstration purposes only.
+This project is showing the prototype solution only.

 ---

 **Report Prepared By:** Laxmi Thapa
 **ID Number:** DT.25